mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 a simple 120% of the fi nal cost of the ship, and the total fi nanced price equals 220% of the cash purchase price.

-Astronomic Unit: Astronomic Unit: The distance between the Earth and the Sun – 149,597,870 kilometres Light Second: Light Second: The distance light travels in one second – 299,792 kilometres Light Minute:Light Minute: The distance light travels in one minute – 17,987,547 kilometres Light Year:Light Year: The distance light travels in one year – 9,460,730,472,580.8 kilometres
+Astronomic Unit: Astronomic Unit: The distance between the Earth and the Sun – 149,597,870 kilometers Light Second: Light Second: The distance light travels in one second – 299,792 kilometers Light Minute:Light Minute: The distance light travels in one minute – 17,987,547 kilometers Light Year:Light Year: The distance light travels in one year – 9,460,730,472,580.8 kilometers
 Parsec: Parsec: Parallax of one second of arc – 30.857 10^12 km, or 3.262 light years.

 SPACECRAFT OPERATIONS SPACECRAFT OPERATIONS